Aurelian-C/React-Summary_App/src/markdowns/01_React_basics/Building_a_first_custom_component.md

 As your project grows, you will notice that many of your designs can be composed by reusing components you already wrote, speeding up your development.

 ## Defining a component

 Traditionally when creating web pages, web developers marked up their content and then added interaction by sprinkling on some JavaScript.
 This worked great when interaction was a nice-to-have on the web.
 Now it is expected for many sites and all apps.
 React puts interactivity first while still using the same technology: **a React component is a JavaScript function that you can sprinkle with markup**.

 > **Note**: Before you start to build a component, you need to create first a React project.
 The easiest way of getting started with a React project is to use a tool called [Create React App](https://github.com/facebook/create-react-app).
+In real world app, there is a better way of create a React project calling [Vite](https://vitejs.dev/).

 ==Conceptually, components are just JavaScript functions==.
 They accept arbitrary inputs (called props) and return JSX markup describing what should appear on the screen.
 The simplest way to define a component is to write a JavaScript function: